elldritch/orbit/README.md

 * 404 and 500 pages under 'errors' view folder.

 ### Routing
 Orbit uses `express-enrouten` as its default routing engine.
+Enrouten scans the `controllers` directory for any modules that export a function of the signature `function(app){ ... }` and passes them the Express app.

 ### Templates
 Orbit uses `node-blade` as its default client-side and server-side templating solution.
 Server-side templates are stored in the `views` folder while client-side templates are stored in `public/templates`.